 These may be in a directory that is harder for the navigator to make a copy from than public_html.

-For example -- they might be in a directory 3281ab5 that is not a sub-directory of public_html.
+For example -- they might be in a directory 3281ab5 that is not a sub-directory of public_html, but is instead a subdirectory of the driver's home directory ~dr12.

 Here is an approach for this: